Front Mount Intercooler: Benefits, Cooling Performance, and Aluminum Intercooler Solutions

 What Is a Front Mount Intercooler?

-A front mount intercooler is a heat exchanger installed at the front of a vehicle, typically behind the front bumper and in front of the radiator.
-Its main function is to cool compressed intake air coming from the turbocharger or supercharger.
+A front mount intercooler, often called an FMIC, is a heat exchanger installed at the front of the vehicle, usually behind the front bumper and ahead of the radiator.
+Its job is to cool compressed intake air coming from the turbocharger or supercharger.

 How a Front Mount Intercooler Works